eskil/authed_app/README.md

 ## JSON API

-**TODO: add json endpoints for registration, login, logout, news, info and user listing for admins.**
+**TODO: add json endpoints for registration, login, logout, public, private and user listing for admins.**

 Add routes for our JSON API in `web/router.ex`